elotroalex/frontlines/pages/ebola_history.md

 who were rumored to be spraying schoolchildren with the virus.[^40]

 > "People were not going to the hospital.
 They couldn't trust the health
-> system because at that time...there was this myth that nurses were
+> system because at that time. ... there was this myth that nurses were
-> part of the disease...
+> part of the disease. ...
 The community never trusted us because they
 > felt that we were lying, we brought the disease, we kill the people.
-> So \[we\] felt trapped..." --- Patience D. Cooper-Tokpah; midwife and nurse in Monrovia, Liberia who supervised the JFK Ebola Treatment Unit
+> So \[we\] felt trapped." --- Patience D. Cooper-Tokpah; midwife and nurse in Monrovia, Liberia who supervised the JFK Ebola Treatment Unit

 ### Stigmatization of Healthcare Workers